TheUnsolvedDev/TensorflowML/README.md

 # Machine-Learning-with-Tensorflow-2
 A repository comprising the algorithms of Machine Learning implemented on tensorflow 2 with keras and many other special machine learning libraries.
+If you find this useful please share and give your valuable insights.

 ```
 Machine Learning Algorithms